movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   NODATASUM, compressed/encoded overlap, and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
 Shrinking, unlink, rmdir, and rename are unsupported.
-* Writes convert uncompressed inline files of at most one sector to regular extents.
-Larger/compressed inline files, NODATASUM, encoded mappings, and compressed overlap remain unsupported.
+* Writes and growth convert uncompressed or Zstd inline files of at most one decoded sector to regular extents.
+Larger inline files, other compression codecs, NODATASUM, encoded mappings, and compressed regular overlap remain unsupported.
 Regular/preallocated uncompressed mappings can be split; NODATACOW data is replaced by COW.
 Compressed reads support Zstd only.
 * Creation rejects parents with xattrs or NODATACOW pending inheritance support.